-Deadline Documentation Required 01/ 02/202303/2022 Application Acceptance Period Begins.
+Deadline Documentation Required 01/02/2023 Application Acceptance Period Begins.
 Public Comment period starts.

-01/ 06/202307/2022 Pre-Application Final Delivery Date (including waiver requests).
+01/06/2023 Pre-Application Final Delivery Date (including waiver requests).
 Supplemental Housing Tax Credits Intent to Request deadline.

-Deadline Documentation Required 02/15/ 2023 2022 Deadline for submission of Application for .ftp access if pre-application not submitted.
-03/01/ 2023 2022 End of Application Acceptance Period and Full Application Delivery Date (including Quantifiable Community Participation documentation; Environmental Site Assessments (ESAs), Scope and Cost Reviews (SCRs); Appraisals; Primary Market Area Map; Feasibility Report; all Resolutions necessary under §11.3 of this chapter related to Housing De-Concentration Factors).
+02/13/2023 Deadline for submission of Request for Preliminary Determination in accordance with §11.8(d) of this chapter.
+02/15/2023 Deadline for submission of Application for .ftp access if pre-application not submitted.
+03/01/2023 End of Application Acceptance Period and Full Application Delivery Date (including Quantifiable Community Participation documentation; Environmental Site Assessments (ESAs), Scope and Cost Reviews (SCRs); Appraisals; Primary Market Area Map; Feasibility Report; all Resolutions necessary under §11.3 of this chapter related to Housing De-Concentration Factors).
 Final Input from Elected Officials Delivery Date (including Resolution for Local Government Support pursuant to §11.9(d)(1) of this chapter and State Representative Input pursuant to §11.9(d)(5) of this chapter).
-04/ 03/2023 01/2022 Market Analysis Delivery Date pursuant to §11.205 of this chapter.
-05/ 05/2023 06/2022 Deadline for Third Party Request for Administrative Deficiency.
-Early June 2023 Mid- May 2022 Scoring Notices Issued for Majority of Applications Considered "Competitive."
-06/01/ 2023 2022 Public comment deadline for the comment to be included in the Board materials relating to the JulyJune presentation of awards are due in accordance with §1.10.
-June 20232022 On or before June 30, publication of the list of Eligible Applications for Consideration for Award in July.
-July 20232022 On or before July 31, Board issuance of Final Awards.
+04/03/2023 Market Analysis Delivery Date pursuant to §11.205 of this chapter.
+05/05/2023 Deadline for Third Party Request for Administrative Deficiency.
+Early June 2023 Scoring Notices Issued for Majority of Applications Considered "Competitive."

-Deadline Documentation Required Mid-August 2023 Commitments are Issued.
-11/01/ 20232022 Carryover Documentation Delivery Date.
-11/30/ 2023 2022 Deadline for closing under §11.9(c)(8) (if applicable) (not subject to an extension under §11.2(a) pursuant to the requirements of §11.9(c)(8)).
-07/01/ 20242023 10% Test Documentation Delivery Date.
-12/31/ 2025 2024 Placement in Service.
+06/01/2023 Public comment deadline for the comment to be included in the Board materials relating to the July presentation of awards are due in accordance with §1.10.
+June 2023 On or before June 30, publication of the list of Eligible Applications for Consideration for Award in July.
+July 2023 On or before July 31, Board issuance of Final Awards.
+August 2023 Commitments are Issued.
+11/01/2023 Carryover Documentation Delivery Date.
+11/30/2023 Deadline for closing under §11.9(c)(8) (if applicable) (not subject to an extension under §11.2(a) pursuant to the requirements of §11.9(c)(8)).
+07/01/2024 10% Test Documentation Delivery Date.
+12/31/2025 Placement in Service.
 Five business days after the date on the Deficiency Notice (without incurring point loss) Administrative Deficiency Response Deadline (unless an extension has been granted).